 Where: Spur Line Trail, Canmore, AB

 Even in the wintertime, the Grotto Canyon Trail has something for everyone.
 The best part?
-This particular trail is easy so it’s great for kids as well as dogs, though – veteran hikers do recommend appropriate footwear.
+This particular trail is great for kids and dogs, though – veteran hikers do recommend appropriate footwear.

 Where: Grotto Canyon Trail Parking Lot, Bighorn No. 8, AB

 And there you have it, folks!
-Where to go & what to bring on a winter hiking trip in Alberta, now get out there and enjoy!
+Where to go and what to bring on a winter hiking trip in Alberta, now get out there and enjoy!